Anechoic tile: Modern day usage

 After the war the technology was not used again until the late 1960s when the Soviet Union began coating its submarines, starting with the Victor class, in rubber tiles.
 These were initially prone to falling off, but as the technology matured it was apparent that the tiles were having a dramatic effect in reducing the submarines' acoustic signatures.
 Modern Russian tiles are about 100 mm thick, and apparently reduced the acoustic signature of Akula-class submarines by between 10 and 20 decibels, (i.e. 10% to 1% of its original strength).

-Modern materials consist of a number of layers and many different sized voids, each targeted at a specific sound frequency range at different depths.
-Different materials are sometimes used in different areas of the submarine to better absorb specific frequencies associated with machinery at that location inside the hull.
+Modern tiles may consist of several layers of material with voids of variable sizes, designed to mask and deflect specific sound frequency ranges at different depths.
+Different materials may be used by marine engineers to cover sections of the submarine where they are needed to absorb specific frequencies associated with machinery at that location inside the hull.

 The Royal Navy started using anechoic tiles in 1980, when HMS Churchill was fitted with them during its second refit.

 The United States Navy also started using anechoic tiles in 1980, with USS Batfish.

 In recent years, nearly all modern military submarines are designed to use anechoic tiles.